paolo-rossi/delphi-jose-jwt/README.md

 ## Code Examples

 ### Creating a token
-To create a token simple create an instance of the `TJWT` class and set the properties (claims).
+To create a token, simply create an instance of the `TJWT` class and set the properties (claims).

+#### Using TJOSE utility class
-The easiest way to serialize, deserialize, verify a token is to use the `TJOSE`utility class.
+The easiest way to serialize, deserialize, verify a token is to use the `TJOSE`utility class:

 ```delphi
 var